 There is often a ‘time-lag’ between making the decision to close and appearance on any website.
 This is because of the high volume of people trying to access the systems.

 In the event of a late start being declared, school will open at 10.00 and lessons commence at 10.30.
 Students travelling a distance can arrive earlier and they will be supervised but lessons will not commence until 10.30, as we await the arrival of the many staff that travel a long distance.
 We ask local students to arrive at the later time where possible.

 Local staff are always on the premises even if the school is closed or will open later, so students who arrive early, or arrive to find the school has been closed, should not be worried, and will be supervised.

 Students attending school in extreme weather conditions should wear appropriate outdoor clothing, including footwear, and bring a change of shoes to wear inside the school buildings.

-The situation can sometimes change suddenly and we may have to make decisions about arrangements at short notice, therefore we may need to communicate to parents via the system outlined above during the school day.
-Contract bus operators may decide to run their afternoon services early, giving us such little notice that neither we, nor your daughters, can let parents know in time to make any necessary arrangements.
-Please make sure your daughter has a house key, or knows a safe place to go, if she arrives home early and finds you are out.
-This is particularly important for younger students, who may not be familiar with coming home to an empty house.
+The situation can sometimes change suddenly and we may have to make decisions about arrangements at short notice, therefore we may need to communicate with parents via the system outlined above during the school day.
+Contract bus operators may decide to run their afternoon services early, giving us such little notice that neither we, nor the students, can let parents know in time to make any necessary arrangements.
+Students should be provided with a house key, or a safe place to go, in case they return early and find that there is no one at home.

-If you live in a remote area, weather or travel conditions may be different to those in Colchester; therefore, even if the school is open, parents must consider the outgoing and return journey and make an informed decision about sending their daughter to school.
+Weather or travel conditions at home addresses may be very different to those in Colchester; therefore, even if the school is open, parents and staff must consider their outgoing and return journey and travel only if it is safe to do so.
 Please report any absence from school in the usual way.

-Unless told to the contrary, parents and students should assume that the school will re-open on the following day.
-The system will operate on a second and subsequent day if necessary
+Unless told to the contrary, please assume that the school will re-open on the following day.
+The system will operate on a second and subsequent day if necessary.